hmac/kite/README.md

 module Example (fun1, fun2, SomeType, SomeClass) where
 ```

-The contents of a Lam module is a series of definitions, which are either
+The contents of a Kite module is a series of definitions, which are either
 - Function definitions
 - Data type definitions
 - Typeclass definitions